Inbibo/adonisfx_docs/docs/maya/simple_setup.md

 ### Paint Weights

-Once we have the AdnSkinMerge deformer created we will paint its weights to blend the animation and simulation meshes into the final mesh.
+Once the AdnSkinMerge deformer is created the weights can be painted to blend the animation and simulation meshes into the final mesh.

 The *Blend* attribute represents the level of influence of the simulated mesh: a value of 0.0 makes the vertices follow the animated inputs, while a value of 1.0 makes the vertices follow the simulated inputs.